rogerbinns/apsw/doc/tips.rst

 :issue:`59`)

-The amount of memory and I/O saved is trivial compared to Python's overal memory and I/O consumption.
+The amount of memory and I/O saved is trivial compared to Python's overall memory and I/O consumption.
 You may also need to tune the shared cache's memory back up to what it would have been with separate connections to get the same performance.